mvolkmann/blog/src/swift/MapKit.md

 The maps can contain markers that can be tappable to invoke app-specific actions.

-"LookAround" capabilities can be added to display street level views.
+"LookAround" capabilities, introduced in iOS16, can be added to display street level views.
 See https://developer.apple.com/videos/play/wwdc2022/10035/.

 The {% aTargetBlank